-Agencies submit proofs electronically by first ensuring their documents showing compliance (such as a General Order or Policy) are in electronic format and have the appropriate areas highlighted.
+Agencies submit proofs electronically by first ensuring their documents showing compliance (such as a General Order or Policy) are in electronic format in the online system.

 Each requirement of a standard must be clearly met and a different document showing proof of compliance may be necessary for each.
 PDF files or photographs submitted as proofs can be submitted as an additional attachment when submitting the file on-line.